nandinip92/graphql-react-mongodb-demo/backend/docs/StepsForCreatingBackend.md

 - Utility library to help build and manipulate GraphQL schemas.
 - Makes it easier to merge schemas, define resolvers, and use schema stitching.

-`@apollo/server`
+`apollo-server-express`

-- The core Apollo Server package (Apollo Server 4).
+- Allows you to integrate Apollo Server with Express.

-- Handles GraphQL queries and mutations, and executes your schema + resolvers.
+- Apollo Server handles GraphQL requests, while Express handles routing and middleware.

 `mongodb`